benjavalero/replacer/technical-design.md

   - **Last update**.
 The date and time of the last update of the page.
   - **Query timestamp**.
 The date and time when the page was queried and retrieved.
   - **Redirect**.
 If the page is considered a redirection page.
+  - **Sections**.
+A Wikipedia page is usually divided in sections in different levels identified by its anchor (header title).
+Note that Wikipedia allows editing sections instead of the whole page.
 - **Dump**.
 A huge XML file, generated monthly, containing all the current Wikipedia pages for a language.
 - **Replacement**.
 A potential issue to be checked and fixed (replaced).
 For instance, the word _aproximated_ is misspelled and therefore could be proposed to be replaced with _approximated_.